bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 Dependencies are injected in 2 main ways:
 - **Constructor**-based injection - this is the preferred way when xml-based definitions are commonly adopted
-- **Annotation**-based injection - autowiring can be achieved by using the the @Autowired or @Resource annotations.
+- **Annotation**-based injection - autowiring can be achieved by using the @Autowired or @Resource annotations.
 This should be used mainly when using annotation-based bean definitions

 DO NOT user property-setter based injection.
 The @required annotation that used to be used to mandate dependencies is deprecated.

 #### Naming Conventions
 When defining a bean, the following naming conventions should be followed:
-- **Camel** case must be used to for bean ids, names and aliases as well as properties
+- **Camel** case must be used to for bean ids, names, aliases, and properties
 - ONLY use alphanumeric characters

 		Example:	<alias  alias="productService"  name="myProductService"  />  <bean  id="myProductService"  class="com.mycompany.core.service.impl.MyProductServiceImpl"  parent="defaultProductService">  <property  name="myProductDao"  ref="myProductDao"  />  </bean>